alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 ### It should be easy to save new pages

-I save a couple of bookmarks a week.
+I save a couple of new bookmarks a week.
-I want to keep this archive up-to-date, and I don't want adding new pages to be a chore.
+I want to keep this archive up-to-date, and I don't want adding pages to be a chore.

 ### It should support private or paywalled pages

 I read a lot of pages which aren't on the public web, stuff behind paywalls or login screens.
 I want to include these in my web archive.

-Many web archives only save public content -- because they can't access private content to save, and they couldn't share if it they did.
+Many web archives only save public content -- either because they can't access private content to save, and they couldn't share if it they did.
 For example, pages behind login screens aren't captured in the Wayback Machine.
 This makes it even more important that I keep my own copy of private pages, because I may not find another.